Skip to content

 pip install fastapi-fullauth[sqlmodel]

-1. Define your user model
+1. Define your tables

 # models.py